Angela Nikolakakos, LLM – Chair

 St. John’s, Newfoundland and Labrador

 Formally educated with two undergraduate degrees at St Francis Xavier University in Nova Scotia where he was also a member of the varsity basketball team and won a national university championship during that time, along with a Masters program from McGill University l.
-Blair enjoys his free time in nature with various outdoor hobbies and also coaching youth basketball.
-Blair will be in the coaching staff for the NL provincial make basketball team at the upcoming Canada Games in August of this year.
+Blair enjoys his free time in nature of his lovely province of Newfoundland and Labrador with various outdoor hobbies and also coaching youth basketball.

 Honorary Governors